fadlystwn/banking-app-api/README.md

 ## Project Setup Guide

-This guide provides step-by-step instructions to set up and run your project using Docker Compose, NestJS, and Prisma.
+This guide provides step-by-step instructions to set up and run NEST PROJECT using Docker Compose, NestJS, and Prisma.

 ### Prerequisites